rafael-santiago/cutest/doc/README.md

 ## Detecting memory leaks

 Firstly be aware that the [``valgrind``](http://valgrind.org) usage is the best way to catch this kind of [raptors](https://xkcd.com/292/) inside your code.
 However ``cute`` brings a minimal system that performs memory leak detection.
 It could be a profitable way to detect this kind of issue as soon as possible.
-Because you will be looking for memory leaks being still on the test phase.
+Because you will be looking for memory leaks being still on test phase.

 The usage of this system must be flagged passing the option ``--cutest-leak-check`` to your unit test binary.
 Something like:

 ``something/leaking/over/the/rainbow/your-test --cutest-leak-check``

-When some memory leak is detected a report about this issue is included at the end of your general test report and the test binary exits with no zeroed ``exit code``.
+When some memory leak is detected a report about this issue is included at the end of your general test report and the test binary exits with a non-zero ``exit code``.

 The format of this memory leak report is as follows: